 Long work hours, irregular schedules, night shifts and the long distances travelled make professional drivers potentially more at risk.
 Regulatory provisions concerning the number of hours of driving and off-duty time alone are not enough to eliminate the risk of fatigue-related accidents among heavy vehicle drivers.

 The goal of the North American Fatigue Management Program is to reduce driver fatigue, improve the quality of life of drivers, and lower the rate of accidents caused by fatigue and the related costs.
-The program targets heavy vehicle drivers and their families, employers, shippers, dispatchers and company safety supervisors.
+The program is particulary intended for heavy vehicle drivers and their families, employers, shippers, dispatchers and carrier safety managers.

 The main goals of the program are to understand fatigue and to convey the importance of proper sleep hygiene and a healthy lifestyle.

 In Québec, drivers of heavy vehicles must wear the seat belt installed by the vehicle manufacturer.
 Statistics prove that this greatly reduces the number of deaths and the severity of injuries caused by traffic accidents.

 Discomfort, negligence, forgetfulness and short trips are all excuses given for failing to buckle up.
 Failure to wear a seat belt is frequently noted by peace officers during traffic stops, stops at inspection stations and enforcement activities.

 In Québec, driving or having the care or control of a heavy vehicleVehicle with a gross vehicle weight rating (GVWR) of 4,500 kg or more, as indicated on the compliance label., other than a bus or minibus, is prohibited if your blood alcohol concentration is 50 mg/100 ml or over.

 In Québec, driving or having the care or control of a bus or a minibus is prohibited if you have alcohol in your system.

 Other measures or penalties may apply to heavy vehicle drivers.

 Last update: June 2, 2022